Designations Congruent with Things: A Correspondence In Two Parts

 Letter to Newt.

-Dear Newt, you are caught in a subpar trajectory.
+Dear Newt, you’re caught in a subpar trajectory.
 Shift gears.
 Switch tracks.
 Go to sleep, maybe.
 Make a sandwich.
 Don’t stand outside, bleeding on Oakland.

 Dictation 21

 Hermann keeps buying me books.
 I can sort of read them now, not as much as he thinks I can, but my vision is improving.
 The computer is difficult though, backlit screens are backlit, it turns out.
 That’s why I haven’t read your emails yet, Maks.
 Hermann says you’ve been writing to me.
 He hasn’t opened the emails though.
-He says they’re all titled with place names.
-He says you’re doing some kind of public relations tour right now, so I suppose you’re writing from all the places you’ve been.
+He says they’re titled with place names.
+He says you’re on a public relations tour right now, so I suppose you’re writing from all the places you’ve been.
 That’s nice of you, Maks.
 That’s really—

 You’re probably a little bit sad right now.